 If You Want to Vote in Person before Election Day:

-Early in-person voting is not explicitly allowed in New Jersey, but the law permits a voter to apply for, pick up, and return a vote-by-mail ballot in person on any day up to and including Election Day, so long as the completed ballot is delivered to the county board of elections by 8:00 p.m. on November 3.
+Early in-person voting will not be explicitly allowed in New Jersey for the June 8 Primary Election, but the law permits a voter to apply for, pick up, and return a vote-by-mail ballot in person on any day up to and including Election Day, so long as the completed ballot is delivered to the county board of elections by 8:00 p.m. on June 8.
 In most counties, the clerk’s office is near the county board of elections, making this early in-person voting option more feasible.
-(Note: a completed vote-by-mail ballot can also be mailed or delivered to a drop box on or before November 3, or to the voter’s designated polling location before the close of polls on November 3.)
+(Note: a completed vote-by-mail ballot can also be mailed or delivered to a drop box on or before June 8, or to the voter’s designated polling location before the close of polls on June 8.)

 If You Want to Vote by Vote-by-Mail Ballot: